gtatters/ThermImageJ/Readme.md

 ### Direct Import of Raw Data

--   Import RTV
+-   Raw Import RTV
     -   custom macro to import an old Mikron Mikrospec R/T video format
     -   these files had simple encoding and are not likely in use any longer, except by the author
+    -   see SampleFiles.zip for sample data
--   Import SEQ
+-   Raw Import SEQ
     -   custom macro to import FLIR SEQ using the Import-Raw command
     -   use only if you know the precise offset byte start and the number of bytes between frames.
     -   only works for certain SEQ files, and only formats where tiff format underlies the video
+-   see SampleFiles.zip for sample data

 ### Swap Bytes